The Most Important Number in America Is Learning Readiness at Age 4

 We need everyone relevant to children to know that all children go through the same basic processes in those same time frames — and the impact of those processes on each child determine the life path for individual learning and educational success of failure for each child — and we need to use that information to create the right support levels for each child.

-We need to set Learning Readiness by Age Four goals in every school district and every community, and we need all of our relevant programs for children in each community to help us achieve those goal in each setting.
+We need to set Learning Readiness by Age 4 goals in every school district and every community, and we need all of our relevant programs for children in each community to help us achieve those goal in each setting.

 We need to recognize how individual those processes are for each child.
 Neuron connections are made for each child in a very individual process that is tied directly to the direct interactions that happen directly and personally in that time period for each child.